Kingsland Wildflowers Green Roof & Community Space

 The NYC Audubon manages the project and oversees green roof wildlife monitoring through bat and bird microphones and swallow houses installed on the green roof.
 Newtown Creek Alliance conducts research into land use, policy, and economic factors of green roof installation in industrial areas.

 The Kingsland Wildflowers Green Roof & Community Space had its grand opening in September 2016, and by August 2017 it also included a second sedum roof.
 The green roof oasis acts as a natural habitat – a habitat expansion program – to foster local bird and wildlife populations.

 Designed by Marni Majorelle, plants were specifically selected to attract birds and other wildlife with native grasses and herbaceous perennial species native to New York.
-One is the Butterfly Weed, used as a host plant for monarch butterflies and produces silky seed pod fibers used by Boston Orioles and American Goldfinches in nesting.
+One is the Butterfly Weed, used as a host plant for monarch butterflies and produces silky seed pod fibers used by Baltimore Orioles and American Goldfinches in nesting.

 The rooftop wildflower meadow is supported by ultralite growing media, the rooflite® semi-intensive 500 series.
 A sphere water fountain overflows with water, nestled amidst the winding New York State Bluestone walkway, and the water feature is a popular focal point of the green roof garden.

 The Kingsland Wildflowers Greenroof & Community Space offers enrichment activities for the neighborhood, including author lectures, eco-festivals, native plant walk tours, bird surveys, wine and beer tastings, and an outdoor classroom for local schools and the general public.
 Greenpoint can now enjoy a green corridor habitat of native grasses and flowers for New York City’s bird, bat, and pollinator populations.